Dreamboys

-Dreamboys is a male revue brand with touring theatre shows and nightclub residencies.
-Dreamboys is known for its male striptease performances and for its dancers' distinctive toned physiques.
-The brand currently perform in excess of 600 shows per annum, with over 100 different performers and approximately 100,000 guests in attendance.
+The Dreamboys are a male revue brand with touring theatre shows and nightclub residencies.
+It was first created by Bari Bacco who no longer is associated to the present company.
+The Dreamboys are known for their male striptease performances and for their dancers' distinctive toned physiques.
+The brand currently perform over 600 shows per annum, with over 100 different performers and approximately 250,000 guests in attendance.